WE ARE A SMALL ARCHITECTURAL STUDIO SPECIALISING IN THE TRANSFORMATION OF HISTORIC BUILDINGS AND THE DESIGN OF BEAUTIFULLY CRAFTED NEW HOMES

-Mark Hines was the project architect responsible for the £1.4bn remodelling and conservation of the BBC’s grade two* listed Broadcasting House.
-He is a former design director of highly respected London design practice MacCormac Jamieson Prichard and is one of the UK’s few Society for the Protection of Ancient Buildings (SPAB) Scholars, which was set up in 1877 by William Morris.
+Mark Hines was the project architect responsible for the £1.4bn remodelling and transformation of the BBC’s grade two* listed Broadcasting House.
+He is a former design director of respected London design practice MacCormac Jamieson Prichard and is one of the UK’s few Society for the Protection of Ancient Buildings (SPAB) Scholars, which was set up in 1877 by William Morris.

-Working on listed buildings often requires the involvement of a design architect and a conservation expert.
+Working on listed buildings often requires the involvement of a design architect and a conservation specialist.
 Our background in both worlds unites high-quality design and conservation expertise in a single practice, allowing us to breathe new life into all types of historic buildings.

 We see architecture, restoration, interior design, and conservation work as discrete strands of a single discipline, rather than separate specialisms in their own right.
 This approach can help enhance the experience and image of the building and create places where historic architecture, later modifications, carefully judged restoration work and successive redevelopment projects all merge and blend seamlessly into a single harmonious whole.